Kos Island

 What to visit in Kos city

-Inland and villages of Kos
+Inland and villages of Kos island

 Most well-known village of the hinterland of Kos and of major tourist attraction with its manicured souvenir shops, typical Greek restaurants is Zia.
-This village offers one of the most beautiful landscapes of Kos and absolutely not to be missed is the sunsetZia is spectacular thanks to the amazing view of the nearby islands and of Bodrum in Turkey; at sunset time it is the most charming and romantic place on the island of Kos.
+This village offers one of the most beautiful landscapes of Kos and absolutely not to be missed is the sunset Zia is spectacular thanks to the amazing view of the nearby islands and of Bodrum in Turkey; at sunset time it is the most charming and romantic place on the island of Kos.

-Near the airport of Kos there is the village Antimachia, known because it is home to an ancient mill still completely preserved and also to a typical Dodecanese residence, open to the public as a museum.
+Near the airport of Kos there is the village Antimachia, known because it is home to an ancient mill still completely preserved and also to a typical Dodecanese house, open to the public as a museum.
 Towards the south of the island, instead we find Kefalos; a quiet village with small white houses, narrow alleys and quaint cafes.
 Located at the top of a hill from where you can enjoy an enchanting view of the beaches of Kamari and the Kastri islet.
 This wonderful landscape is one of the most suggestive postcards of Kos.

 Most beautiful beaches of Kos